Microsoft Corporation (MSFT)

 Profile

-Compared to Apple Inc., Microsoft Corporation has a Lower Market-Cap, indicating a difference in performance.
+Compared to Nvidia Corp, Microsoft Corporation has a Lower Market-Cap, indicating a difference in performance.

 To buy Microsoft Corporation (MSFT) stock: Open a brokerage account (e.g., Robinhood, TD Ameritrade, E-Trade).
 Search for MSFT.
 Place an order (Market, Limit, etc.).